ezra-dalimunthe/BorrowService/README.md

-# MemberService
+# BorrowService
-MemberService as part of Learning Microservices
+BorrowService as part of Learning Microservices
 The repository is used to learn microservice architecture.